stellagress/p5-python-finance-project/README.md

 ## How to use the app
 ### 1. Accessing/ Creating an Account

-- In Home Page, users can either login or sign up.
+- On Home Page, users can either log in or sign up.
-- Users need to make sure that their information meets the validation requirements.
+- Users need to ensure that their information meets the validation requirements.

 ### 2. Main Menu Option 1 - Portfolio:

-* New Users: Portfolio Page will inform user to acquire shares through 'Buy Stock' option in the main menu
+* New Users: Portfolio Page will guide user to acquire shares through 'Buy Stock' option in the main menu
-* Existing Users: Portfolio Page will display existing Portfolio
+* Existing Users: Portfolio Page will display the existing Portfolio.

 ### 3. Main Menu Option 2 - Buy Stocks:
-* Buy Stocks - Page allow users to select shares from 20 different companies, which they will be able to select quantity desired (1, 5, 10, 50, 100) and by clicking on 'Buy' users will see info added to Portfolio Page
+* Buy Stocks - The 'Buy Stocks' page allows users to select shares from 20 different companies.
+Users can choose the desired quantity (1, 5, 10, 50, 100), and by clicking on 'Buy', the information will be added to the Portfolio Page.

 ### 4. Main Menu Option 3 - Sell Stocks:
-* Sell Stocks - Page allow users to partially or entirely sell existing Portfolio/ Shares
+* Sell Stocks - The 'Sell Stocks' page allows users to partially or entirely sell existing portfolio/shares.

 ## Contributor's Guide
-Contributions are welcomed through forking and submitting pull requests.
+Contributions are welcomed!
+You can contributed by forking and submitting pull requests.

 ## License